-In figuring out your eligibility for a clean vehicle tax credit, there are three more factors to consider: the timing of your purchase, your personal or household income level, and whether the vehicle itself is eligible.
+In figuring out your eligibility for a clean vehicle tax credit, there are three more factors to consider: the timing of your vehicle acquisition, your personal or household income level, and whether the vehicle itself is eligible.

 How People Qualify for the Clean Vehicle Tax Credit

-- For new clean vehicle purchases in 2023, your modified adjusted gross income (MAGI, see here for details) for either the current year or prior year must be:
+- For new clean vehicle purchases in 2023 and beyond, your modified adjusted gross income (MAGI, see here for details) for either the current year or prior year must be:

 - $300,000 or less, if you file taxes jointly with your spouse or are a surviving spouse